fleaflet/flutter_map/docs/introduction/go.md

 # Getting Started

 :::info Beta Documentation
 This documentation is currently in beta.
 Most contents should be correct (but not yet verified), but some documentation may be missing/misleading.
+All documentation is relevant to the latest version on the 'master' branch, not necessarily the latest version on Pub.dev.

 Any feedback is appreciated!
 Please comment or leave a code review on [pull request #992 on GitHub](https://github.com/fleaflet/flutter_map/pull/992).